 When businesses focus on the alleged facts, the EEOC investigation can move along faster.
 Sometimes the investigator may ask for additional information.
 Employers must articulate a viable non-discriminatory reason for the adverse action.

-If you are a Colorado employer and need help responding to an EEOC charge or help with your Colorado EEOC position statement rebuttal, contact our Denver employment discrimination and employer defense attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+If you are a Colorado employer and need help responding to an EEOC charge or help with your Colorado EEOC position statement, rebuttal process, contact our Denver employment discrimination and employer defense attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.